An Affordable Education

 Pell Grants are federally funded and awarded based on financial need.
-For the 2015-2016 academic year, the award maximum is $5,775 per year, which could cover the entire cost of tuition and fees.
+For the 2016-2017 academic year, the award maximum is $5,815 per year, which could cover the entire cost of tuition and fees (based on 12 credit hours per semester).
 Eligibility is determined based on your FAFSA results.

 Kentucky Educational Excellence Scholarship (KEES)